 Educational Psychology, M.Ed. (pre-certification)

-The M.Ed. program is intended for those seeking the School Psychology Educational Specialist degree (Ed.S.) or the School Psychology Doctor of Education degree (Ed.D.), but who do not already have a master’s degree.
+The M.Ed. is part of NLU's School Psychology program and is intended for those who plan to continue on to earn the School Psychology Educational Specialist degree (Ed.S.) or the School Psychology Doctor of Education degree (Ed.D.), but who do not already have a master’s degree.
 At the time of applications, students will apply for both the M.Ed. program and either the Ed.S. or the Ed.D.

 The M.Ed. program provides foundational knowledge of and opportunities to observe and use evidence-based practices in schools and with families to promote positive outcomes.

-Coursework in this program may be applied toward the Illinois Type 73 School Psychology Certification and certification requirements by the National Association of School Psychologists (NASP) for eligibility to be a Nationally Certified School Psychologist (NCSP).
+Coursework in this program may be applied toward the School Psychology endorsement on the Illinois Professional Educator License and certification requirements by the National Association of School Psychologists (NASP) for eligibility to be a Nationally Certified School Psychologist (NCSP).

 Faculty review student progress to provide formative evaluation and prepare for the next phase of the program, either the Ed.S. or the Ed.D.
 Students are evaluated using a combination of course grades, portfolio assessments, field-based competencies and professional dispositions assessment.

 In addition to National College of Education Graduate Admissions Requirements, applicants must submit the following materials: